 Only the white-flippered subspecies of these penguins is considered endangered.
-All little penguins are protected by a variety of legislation, not only as native wildlife but also because of their cultural and spiritual significance to Australia, Tasmania and New Zealand.
-Invasive predators can be particularly devastating to little penguin colonies, and dogs, cats, foxes and ferrets have all had a heavy toll on these birds in the past.
-Climate change that alters populations of suitable prey fish can cause problems for little penguins, and these birds are also at great risk for oil spills and pollution.
+All little penguins are protected by a variety of legislation, however, not only as native wildlife but also because of their cultural and spiritual significance to Australia, Tasmania, and New Zealand.
+Invasive predators can be particularly devastating to little penguin colonies, and dogs, cats, foxes, and ferrets have all had a heavy toll on these birds in the past.
+Climate change that alters populations of suitable prey fish can cause problems for little penguins, and these birds are also at great risk from oil spills and pollution.
 Where nesting colonies are near suburban areas, little penguins are also threatened by vehicle collisions.

 Tips for Backyard Birders

 These birds are not backyard species and cannot be attracted to yards or gardens.
 Properties along suitable coastlines may have little penguin visitors, and such sightings should be reported to the proper authorities so protective conservation measures can be put in place.